I will start this article with exclamation.

 - Stakeholder engagement.

-Fortifier recommend to confirm a schedule of Conflicts escalation in Project charter.
+Fortifier recommends confirming a schedule of Conflicts escalation in Project charter.

 - Remove roadblocks.